fabriziodea/DevopsPractical/README.md

 ## Containerisation and Orchestration
 This is a distributed application where the services runs in separate containers and the containers are replicated on 2 Vms.
 This architecture improves the resilience of the application in case of failure.
-Docker swarm is used to orchestrate and manage the containers replica across the 2 Vms.
+Docker swarm is used to orchestrate and manage the containers replicas across the 2 Vms.

 ## Reverse Proxy
 The ansible playbook sets up a VM as the reverse proxy using Nginx.